quchen/articles/README.md

 =================

 This repository is filled with articles I have written and needed online for various reasons.
-Below is a short summary of the articles available publically;
+Below is a short summary of the articles available publically.
-the repository may contain files not mentioned below, in which case they're probably unfinished or otherwise not worth reading at this point.
+The repository may contain files not mentioned below, in which case they're probably unfinished or otherwise not worth reading at this point.